Alyoshae/cpp_year_2026/README.md

 ### Month 1: C++ Fundamentals
 - [x] Day 1: Basic calculator
 - [x] Day 2: Added validations to the calculator
+- [x] Day 3: Initiated a vector calculator using c-arrays, the main structure and the function in charge of making the vectors are finished.

 ### Current Focus
 Learning C++ fundamentals.